supertask/smap-coding-challenge/REPORT.md

 ### Random functions I created for testing are safe?
 In short, I am not sure yet.

-Because I couldn't figure out, which distribution Python's random functions are using? (maybe, normal distribution) and which significance level I should define for this test? (probably 0.01 or 0.05 in general)
+Because I couldn't figure out, what types of distribution Python's random functions are using? (maybe, normal distribution) and which significance level I should define for this test? (probably 0.01 or 0.05 in general)

-I used `scipy.stats.chisquare` to know about a variation in a result of a random function.
-If the variation is too much, the random functions might have a bug which I didn't expect.
+I used `scipy.stats.chisquare` to know about a variation in values of a random function.
+If the variation in the values is too much, the random functions might have a bug which I didn't expect.

 At this time I setup a significance level to 0.01 and distribution to normal distribution when I use stats.chisquare by following some of articles.
 Because I haven't tried a test againt a "random function" before.